-There’s something utterly de la Mare-ish about that – the chilling pointlessness of it all, the melancholy – the life trapped and transformed and ruined by some old magician who doesn’t even care enough to remember about it, who doesn’t even come back.
+There’s something utterly de la Mare-ish about that – the chilling pointlessness of it all, the melancholy – the life trapped and transformed and ruined by some old magician who doesn’t even care enough to remember about it – who doesn’t even come back.
 For me, this is the quality that makes de la Mare one of the scariest of writers.
-He knows that that people can do awful things and barely notice.
+He knows that people can do awful things and barely notice.
 This magician isn’t the sort who goes ‘Mwah-ha-ha’ and enjoys his villainy.
-He’s no Sauron.
+He is no Sauron or Saruman.
 He just wrecks a life and wanders off.
 This, I submit, is realism.
 And it’s terrifying.

-Anyway, since John has, serendipitously, turned up – with a golden key, no less – it is to him that the duty falls to pick up the pieces and save the lady.
+Anyway, since John has serendipitously turned up – with a golden key, no less – it's down to him to pick up the pieces and save the lady.
 A pleasant duty?
 Not exactly.
-Because in no time at all, John himself is transformed into a fish, and finds himself hanging by the tail in the cold and dripping stone larder of the magician’s servant, a bony, glassy-eyed old fellow known as ‘The Lord Fish’ ‘as glum and sullen as some old Lenten cod in his stiff, drab coloured overclothes’, entirely dependent for life and liberty on the kindness of the Lord Fish’s little larder maid, who keeps the fishes alive until the Lord Fish wants to eat them…
+Because in no time at all, transformed into a fish, he finds himself hanging by the tail in the cold dripping stone larder of the magician’s servant who is a bony, glassy-eyed old fellow known as ‘The Lord Fish’, ‘glum and sullen as some old Lenten cod in his stiff, drab coloured overclothes.
+John is now entirely dependent for life and liberty upon the kindness of the Lord Fish’s little larder maid, who keeps the fishes alive until the Lord Fish wants to eat them…

 If you don’t know this story already, do find it and read it.
 If you do know it, this is a nudge to go back and read it again.
-I don’t know why it’s not as well known as Andersen’s ‘Snow Queen’; there’s so much to think to about.
-About how to treat creatures which may or may not be human, about the casual nature of cruelty, about selflessness, and forlorn kindness, and the impossibility of setting everything to rights.
-All wrapped up in unforgettable beauty:
+I don’t know why it’s not as well known as Andersen’s ‘Snow Queen’; there’s so much to think about.
+About how to treat creatures which may or may not be human, about casual cruelty, selflessness and forlorn kindnesses and the impossibility of setting everything to rights.
+All wrapped in unforgettable beauty:

 All artwork by Rex Whistler